saifalfalah/react-handbook/content/gatsby/index.md

 ![](4.png)

-Now, making a simple change to the default page is easy, just open the `src/pages/index.js` and change "Hello world!" to something else, and save.
+Now, making a simple change to the default page is easy, just open `src/pages/index.js` and change "Hello world!" to something else, and save.
 The browser should instantly **hot reload** the component (which means the page does not actually refresh, but the content changes - a trick made possible by the underlying technology).

 To add a second page, just create another .js file in this folder, with the same content of `index.js` (tweak the content) and save it.